incubyte/incubyte.github.io/content/blog/learnings-from-clean-coder.md

 ## Learnings from Robert “Uncle Bob” Martin

-Robert Martin, fondly known as “Uncle Bob” in software community, is a software engineer and more famously an author and one of the founding fathers of software movements like software craftsmanship, agile methodology, and test-driven development.
+Robert Martin, fondly known as “Uncle Bob” in the software community, is a software engineer and more famously an author and one of the founding fathers of software movements like software craftsmanship, agile methodology, and test-driven development.
 Some of his most famous works include Clean Code, The Clean Coder, Clean Architecture, and Clean Agile.
 Martin is also a frequent instructor, with the ability to boil down difficult topics into a simple, understandable format, along with occasional cheeky humor.

 One of the most striking qualities of Martin – in all of his writing and lectures, is that nowhere does he claims to have a full-proof solution or a doctrine that could solve all software development problems.
 He acknowledges that the teachings and lessons are ones he acquired from his 40+ years of experience and encourages the reader to validate the “time-testiness” and accuracy of those lessons.
-One of the qualities of a software craftsperson, according to Martin, is adapting to changing times and let go of irrelevant principles.
+One of the qualities of a software craftsperson, according to Martin, is adapting to changing times and letting go of irrelevant principles.

 This article can be thought of as a list of learnings from the book Clean Code.
 By no means this is an exhaustive list, but rather a list of all lessons which had the most impact (personally) while reading.